-I am a Senior Solicitor in Bolt Burdon and specialise in Contentious Property issues.
+I am a Partner in Bolt Burdon and specialise in Contentious Property issues.

 I deal with all disputes concerning land and property, including commercial and residential landlord and tenant: